Turn on or turn off guest access to Microsoft Teams

-- Guests can delete sent messages – Turn this setting On to allow guests to delete messages they previously sent.
+- Delete sent messages – Turn this setting On to allow guests to delete messages they previously sent.

 - Chat – Turn this setting On to give guests the ability to use chat in Teams.

-- Use Giphys in conversations – Turn this setting On to allow guests to use Giphys in conversations.
+- Giphy in conversations – Turn this setting On to allow guests to use Giphys in conversations.
 Giphy is an online database and search engine that allows users to search for and share animated GIF files.
 Each Giphy is assigned a content rating.